Protect Endpoints

 Examples

-Sending JWT in header:
+Sending JWT in header

-curl -X POST "http://localhost/wp/v2/users" -H "Authorization: YOUR_JWT"
+-H "Authorization: Bearer YOUR_JWT"

-Sending JWT as query parameters:
+Sending JWT as query parameter

-curl -X POST "http://localhost/wp/v2/users?jwt=YOUR_JWT"
+curl -X POST "http://localhost/wp-json/wp/v2/users?jwt=YOUR_JWT"

-curl -X POST "http://localhost?rest_route=/wp/v2/users&jwt=YOUR_JWT"
+curl -X POST "http://localhost/?rest_route=/wp/v2/users&jwt=YOUR_JWT"

-Sending JWT as request body:
+Sending JWT in request body